PriorLabs/ds_requirement_guide/README.md

 ### 5. Verification (Recommended):

-* To ensure data compatibility, we recommend running a baseline XGBoost model on your end using the provided skeleton pipeline code and comparing the results (e.g., average AUROC) with a run performed on our end.
+* To ensure data compatibility, we recommend running a baseline XGBoost model on your end using the provided skeleton pipeline code and comparing the results (e.g., average AUROC) with a run performed on your existing codebase.
 This helps quickly identify any potential discrepancies or issues with the data format or content.